YaleOpenLab/Collabathon_2019/openclimate-portal/README.md

 `npm start`

-This will run the app in development mode, and make it available on [http://localhost:3000](http://localhost:3000).
+This will run the app in development mode, and make it available on [http://localhost:3000](http://localhost:3001).

 Additionally, your page will refresh as your make changes and lint errors will be shown in the browser.

+The database schema is there but no sample data, this is the entire database: https://drive.google.com/open?id=1Urb-9fAbh_53WpZvVOs56Y01bQqK1rm6

 ## Development